j3soon/omni-farm-isaac/README.md

   Process exited with return code: -1
   ```
   This may be due to building on Windows, try buliding your Docker image in a Linux environment instead.
+- If you notice that the logs are repeated twice when your task fails (non-zero return code), it's because Omniverse Farm automatically retries the job if it fails.
+To prevent this, you can cancel the job manually.

+Ulimit:
-- Consider increasing the max number of open files by `ulimit -n 524288` to prevent the following errors:
+- (ulimit open files) Consider increasing the max number of open files by `ulimit -n 524288` to prevent the following errors:
   ```
   OSError: [Errno 24] Too many open files: 'XXX'
   ```
-- If you notice that the logs are repeated twice when your task fails (non-zero return code), it's because Omniverse Farm automatically retries the job if it fails.
-To prevent this, you can cancel the job manually.
+- (ulimit stack size) Set `ulimit -s unlimited`.

 ## Developer Notes